-Ysabel hadn’t planned on becoming a hero, but when a gigantic bird called the Anthra abducts a baby princess in Ysabel’s care, it’s up to 14-year-old Ysabel to save the child before the rising of the full moon, Anthra’s Moon, when the great bird will feed the helpless baby to her newly hatched chicks.
+Ysabel hadn’t planned on becoming a hero, but when a monstrous bird called the Anthra abducts a baby princess in Ysabel’s care, it’s up to 14-year-old Ysabel to save the child before the rising of the full moon, Anthra’s Moon.
 Along with her two companions, an old soldier and a friendly giant, Ysabel travels across a dangerous land battling an evil enchantress, poisonous snakes, ferocious sawfish, and fire-breathing birds.

 And then she faces the Anthra.